Chairlift Creussans

 Important: The CG-3 road (between l’Hortell and Coma del Forat) will remain closed to motor traffic during the opening dates and hours of the Tristaina gondola lift to facilitate cyclist access.

-Cable Car and Chairlift Prices
+Cable car and Chairlift Prices

 Summer 2025